samanthahuff/biobankAccelerometerAnalysis/README.md

 ---

 # DATA PROCESSING AND MODEL DEVELOPMENT

+## Annotating IMU data with video

+**In OMGUI:**
+- Export csv with time in seconds from OMGUI so that ELAN can read the tracks

+**In terminal:**
+Only for weeklong datasets that are too big to load in Elan
 ```bash
 # Preprocessing of weeklong datasets for annotation
 $ fullweek=$(cat dom_left_shank.csv | wc -l)